hayosc/c4-diagrams.net/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: "*Please only submit reports on defects in the look (style, colours, fonts, accessibility).
-For functional bugs report to maciek365/c4-diagrams.net, if you can reproduce the defect in that library.*"
+about: "Please only submit reports on defects in the look of the Bundeslayout.
+  Like style, colours, fonts, accessibility).
+  For functional bugs report to maciek365/c4-diagrams.net, if you can reproduce the defect in the original library."
 title: ''
 labels: ''
 assignees: hayosc